Political factions of Joseon: History

+The Northerners split into the Greater Northerners and the Lesser Northerners in the early 17th century; both factions would divide further into Flesh Northerners, Bone Northerners, and Middle Northerners, and Pure Lesser Northerners and Impure Lesser Northerners, respectively.
+The Southerners then split into the Pure Southerners and the Impure Southerners in the late 17th century.

+Before the Noron–Soron division, the Westerners first split into the Meritorious Westerners, comprising those who had participated in the Injo Restoration, and the Pure Westerners.
+The main cliques of the Meritorious Westerners were the Wondang led by Wŏn Tup'yo and the Nakdang of Kim Chajŏm.
+The Pure Westerners separated into the reclusive scholars' Sandang, from which the Noron and Soron developed, and the Handang of the reform-minded capital aristocrats.

-These divisions grew out of allegiance to different philosophical schools and regional differences.
+These divisions grew out of allegiance to conflicting philosophical schools and regional differences.
 The Easterners were largely based in Yeongnam; as for its subfactions, the Southerners were mainly followers of Yi Hwang, while the Northerners coalesced around the school of Cho Sik.
-The Westerners were based in Gyeonggi and Chungcheong, and were largely followers of Yi I; followers of Sŏng Hon formed the Soron, while Song Si-yeol's followers became the Noron.
-These divisions were often further driven by questions concerning royal succession or appropriate royal conduct.
-For example, the split between the Northerners and Southerners was driven by debate over the proper successor to Seonjo.
-The Northerners supported Gwanghaegun; accordingly, they flourished under his reign (1608–1623), but were swept from power by the Westerners after the succession of Injo.
+The Westerners were based in Gyeonggi and Hoseo (Giho), and were largely followers of Yi I; followers of Sŏng Hon then formed the Soron, while Song Siyŏl's followers became the Noron.
+The divisions were often further driven by questions concerning royal succession or appropriate royal conduct.
+For example, the split between the Greater and Lesser Northerners was driven by debate over the rightful successor to King Seonjo.
+The Lesser Northerners supported Grand Prince Yeongchang; the Greater Northerners supported Gwanghaegun, and accordingly, they flourished during his reign (1608–1623), but were swept from power by the Westerners after the coup d'état led by King Injo.